Maximilian-Fuchs/stat-ml/random_notes/edge_sdn_paper_notes.md

 **Route Server Peering**
 Router receives BGP announcements indirectly via a [route server](#Route Server) and exchanges traffic across the IXP fabric.

+**Traffic share over interconnection types for Facebook PoPs**

+From the table in the edge fabric paper we can see that most traffic is usually exchanged via private peering.
+Most connections to peers are of the public peering type though.
+From this difference I ponder, that there must be something about the private peers that makes them more suitable to route egress traffic to them.
+Probably the eyeball networks all have a private peering and there are just more requests from private peering networks.
+I wonder why public peering does not directly imply a route server connection.

 ---

 Edge Router